-Regents Award for Child of Veterans (CV) Correction Officer Awards (CO)
+Regents Award for Child of Veterans (CV)

-Eligibility: Children of veterans who are deceased, 40 percent or more disabled, former prisoners of war or missing in action as a result of service during certain specified conflicts (CV) or who died as a result of injuries sustained in the line of duty (CO).
+Eligibility: Children of veterans who are deceased, 40 percent or more disabled, former prisoners of war or missing in action as a result of service during certain specified conflicts.

 Criteria for Selection: Recipients must meet eligibility requirements.
-Students must be a U.S. citizen, a New York state resident, a full-time student and make satisfactory academic progress.
+Students must be a U.S. citizen, a New York state resident, a full-time matriculated student and make satisfactory academic progress.